 Extreme Sports Scuba had a lot of great prizes that were donated for a drawing.
 Mark won a hat and I won a mask strap.
 (My mask strap is pink, which you absolutely cannot tell in this photo.)
 There were a lot of other great prizes that were donated and raffled off as well.

-This Safari hunt goes to support a great cause, Newton County Rescue, and Recovery, so if you have never participated or this is your first year that you can or if you are a returning competitor, please by all means meet us this Saturday at Indian Creek Campground at 1pm for a fabulous time for the 2014 Safari Hunt.
+This Safari hunt goes to support a great cause, Newton County Rescue, and Recovery, so if you have never participated or this is the first year that you can or if you are a returning competitor, please, by all means, meet us this Saturday at Indian Creek Campground at 1 pm for a fabulous time for the 2014 Safari Hunt.
 (And please someone come win me an animal because I can’t dive again this year )